-The following activities may be performed under Residential Habilitation:
+The following activities may be performed under all Residential Habilitation:

-- Self-advocacy training that may include training to assist in expressing personal preferences, self-representation, and individual rights and to make increasingly responsible choices.

-- Independent living training which may include personal care, household services, child & infant care (for parents themselves who are developmentally disabled), and communication skills such as using the telephone.

-- Cognitive services may include training involving money management, personal finances, planning and decision making.

-- Implementation and follow-up from mental health counseling or behavioral or other therapeutic interventions by residential staff, under the direction of a professional, that are aimed at increasing the overall effective functioning of an individual.

-- Emergency Preparedness

-- Community access services that explore available community resources, natural supports available to the member, and develop methods to access additional services/supports/activities desired by the member.
+- Self-advocacy training that may include training to assist in expressing personal preferences, self-representation, and individual rights and to make increasingly responsible choices. - Independent living training may include personal care, household services, child and infant care (for parents themselves who are developmentally disabled), and communication skills such as using the telephone. - Cognitive services may include training involving money management and personal finances, planning and decision making. - Implementation and follow-up from mental health counseling or behavioral or other therapeutic interventions by residential staff, under the direction of a professional, that are aimed at increasing the overall effective functioning of an individual. - Emergency Preparedness - Community access services that explore community services available to all people, natural supports available to the individual, and develop methods to access additional services/supports/activities desired by the individual.

-Supervision which may include a provider safeguarding an individual with developmental disabilities or utilizing technology for the same purpose.
+Supervision services may include a person safeguarding an individual with developmental disabilities and/or utilizing technology for the same purpose.

-Residential Habilitation may be provided in a neighborhood group home setting, a supervised or staffed apartment (aka community living arrangement), or a shared living arrangement.
+Residential Habilitation Services may be provided in a neighborhood group home setting, a supervised or staffed apartment (community living arrangement), or a shared living arrangement (formerly titled adult foster care).

 Services provided under a shared living arrangement include personal care and supportive services (e.g., homemaker, chore, attendant care, companion, medication oversight (to the extent permitted under State law)) provided in a DDDS-certified private home by a principal care provider who lives in the home.
 A Shared Living arrangement is furnished to adults who receive these services in conjunction with residing in the home.
-DDDS prefers one-person Shared Living homes but allows for exceptions to the one-person rule for married couples or the preference of the individual, including siblings or friends who desire to live in the same home.
-Exceptions may be granted for the maximum number of 3.
+The Division, although committed to one-person Shared Living homes, does allow for exceptions to the one-person rule.
+This exception automatically includes married couples who choose to live in a Shared Living arrangement.
+An individual (or their team on behalf of the individual) may request an exception to increase the maximum number up to 3.
+The exception request will be scrutinized to ensure it is consumer-driven and in the best interest of the individual already residing in the home.
+Exceptions to allow for up to 3 adult siblings who want to remain together or where 2 individuals are very close and want to live together are examples of exception requests that are very likely to be approved.
 Separate payment is not made for homemaker or chore services furnished to a participant receiving shared living arrangement services, since these services are integral to and inherent in the provision of shared living arrangement services.

-The Residential Habilitation provider must actively promote and be capable of providing opportunities for full access to participate in the greater community for those waiver participants that express a desire for such access and for whom it would not be contrary to their health and safety needs as articulated in their person centered plan.
+The provider must actively promote and be capable of providing opportunities for full access to participate in the greater community for those waiver participants that express a desire for such access and for whom it would not be contrary to their health and safety needs as articulated in their person centered plan.
 The provider must demonstrate that they support individuals to exercise their option to achieve their desired level of participation in the community.
 To the greatest extent possible, individuals should be exposed to a broad array of community experiences so that they can make informed choices about what they like and what they don't like.